 Lian Tanner has worked as a teacher, a tourist bus driver, a juggler, an editor and a professional actor.
 She has been dynamited while scuba diving and arrested while busking.
 She once spent a week in the jungles of Papua New Guinea, hunting for a Japanese soldier left over from the Second World War.
 It took her a while to realise that all this was preparation for becoming a writer.

-Lian was inspired by an over-protected boy (and her own wild childhood) to write her best-selling Keepers Trilogy, which has been translated into eleven languages and won two consecutive Aurealis Awards for Best Australian Children’s Fantasy.
-A story about her uncle running away to Antarctica started her thinking about the Hidden series, which was shortlisted for two Aurealis Awards and received three starred reviews from School Library Journal (USA).
-And a conman she met in Madrid was the inspiration for the Rogues trilogy, which has also been shortlisted for two Aurealis Awards.
+Lian’s best-selling Keepers Trilogy has been translated into eleven languages and won two consecutive Aurealis Awards for Best Australian Children’s Fantasy.
+The Hidden series was shortlisted for two Aurealis Awards and received three starred reviews from School Library Journal (USA).
+The Rogues trilogy has also been shortlisted for two Aurealis Awards.

 Ella and the Ocean – a picture book (2019)